 Amanda has a Bachelor’s in Business Administration from Cal State University, Northridge and a Master’s of Sports Administration from the Ohio University.
 She currently serves on the Executive Board of Women In Sports and Events (WISE) Los Angeles, and is the National Chair for the WISE Within mentoring program.

-Rachel is currently the head softball coach at Stanford University and has over a decade of head coaching experience at both the Division I and III levels.
-Having coached multiple player, pitcher and rookie of the year athletes, Hanson has served as the leader of multiple teams that have consistently set program records.
+As a former college coach with over a decade of coaching experience at Stanford University, Dartmouth College and University of Dallas, Rachel has a passion for seeing student-athletes succeed in all facets of life.
+Hanson has translated that passion into her current position as Executive Director of the BASE Foundation, a non-profit dedicated to bringing character development and sportsmanship back into youth sports.
 The oldest of four siblings, Hanson credits her family with instilling a value system of never settling for anything less than your best.
 That mentality is what inspires her passion for building programs and people, and equipping them for sustained excellence.
 When not on the softball field, you might find her hiking or working to create the perfect cup of coffee.

 Hillary graduated from Arizona State University in 2012 and continued her softball career playing in the National Pro Fastpitch League and oversees in the Japan League.
 Having won a National Championship at ASU in 2011, Nelson has continued to stay involved with the game she loves and is now a partnership manager at the Positive Coaching Alliance–Phoenix.
 Wife of Glen, Nelson calls herself a dreamer, doer and most importantly, a donut connoisseur.